anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 8. `git reset <commit> -- <path>` :  Default commit value is HEAD.
 If specified, it will reset the index entries to the state at the specified commit hash.
 9. `git status` : To check all the files which have been changed or are staged for commit.
 10. `git commit -m "<message_body>"` : Commits the staged file with message body.
 11. `git push -u origin <Branch_name>` : Pushes the commit to the specified branch in the remote.
 Using the -u flags sets the specified branch as the upstream branch and will be tracked by the local repository.
+This tracking command must be done for a newly created branch so that these branches can be tracked on the remote.
+Otherwise, for already existing branches on the remote, use `git push` command directly.
 12. `git reset --soft HEAD~<number_of_commits_to_revert>` : This command reverts all the commits that have not been pushed yet.
 Also, the changes will go back to stage.
 You can verify using `git status` command. use `git restore --staged <file_name>` command to remove a particular file from the stage or similar commands.
 13. `git log --oneline` : This file will show all the commits that have been pushed to the remote with a unique commit hash.
 14. `git revert <commit_hash> --no-edit` : This command reverts the commit that has been pushed to the specified commit hash.
 Also, the --no-edit flag option prevents git from asking you to enter in a commit message.
 Not adding this option will open VIM text editor.